pingcap/tidb-bench/tpch/README.md

 Use `analyze.sh` to analyze all the tables.
 You can set `tidb_build_stats_concurrency` to a large value before analyzing tables.

-And since the statistics of columns are loaded by need.
-We need to load them first before the running the benchmark.
-You can run the sql in `load_stats.sql` to do this.
+The column statistics of tables are cached by need in the TiDB server.
+In order to get a better execution plan and query latency, it's recommended to run the SQL in `load_stats.sql`  to load the needed column statistics into the TiDB server before running the TPC-H benchmark.

+After executing the SQL, please wait for `x * stats-lease / analyze-concurrency` seconds to let TiDB finish loading column statistics into the memory.

 ***NOTE*** that if you're loading to MySQL, you don't need to run sql in the `load_stats.sql`.